-We're meeting averse here at Zapier.
-In fact, one reason we love being a remote team is because it helps avoid the distracting and unnecessary side meetings that happen every day in co-located teams.
+Most meetings in the modern workplace are pointless.
+We're meeting averse here at Zapier because we want avoid the distracting and unnecessary side meetings that happen every day in co-located teams.

-If done right, though, meetings can be an efficient way to work through potential problems and solutions.
+That said, if done right, meetings can be an efficient way to work through potential problems and solutions.
 This is the case for a recurring "standup meeting" in a remote team, which gives teammates visibility into each other's activities and helps remove any roadblocks in the way of a colleague's responsibilities.
 It's also a nice reminder that you work with people who have personalities bigger than their group chat personas would ever show.

 Over the course of Zapier's history we have revamped how we do our team standup meeting.
 After many—six at last count—unsuccessful iterations, we've finally found a meeting structure that drives meaningful discussion and visible results for the business.